hacs/documentation/source/docs/contribute/backend.md

     scripts/develop
     ```

-    - You have now started a local server that hosts the application on `http://localhost:8123`
+    - You have now started a local instance of Home Assistant with HACS on `http://localhost:8123`

-    - The server automatically reloads to reflect your changes.
+    - To use and see HACS inside the local Home Assistant instance, you need to [configure it in the Home Assistant UI](/docs/use/configuration/basic.md)

 4. When you are happy with the result, push the changes to your fork and create a PR to have it merged to the HACS base.